jjkay03/NationsEvent/README.md

 ## UTILS
 _Utility features of plugin._
 - Allows admins to bypass max view distance.
+- Save all IGNs of the players that participate in the event.
 - Milk The Gator 👀

 <br>